CodingTrain/Computer-Mouse-Data/README.md

-# Computer-Mouse-Data
+# Computer Mouse Data and Visualizations

-Code examples for Computer Mouse Tracking and Visualization of Mouse Data
+Code examples for Computer Mouse Tracking and Visualization of Mouse Data.

+## Usage

+To run these code example use the ProcessingIDE available at [processing.org](https://processing.org/).